Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 <details><summary>Chapter 5 - The Crypt Creeper</summary>

+[Graveyard - Tomb of Tears]

-You need to get to the building on the other side of the graveyard, the one full of spiderwebs you should've seen while rescuing the third hangman.
+We need to go to the Old Graveyard into the building full of spiderwebs.

+[Graveyard - Old Graveyard]

-While going there, you'll be stopped by Lock and his skeletons.
-Faster way to deal with him is to Taunt him immediately and Soul Spin in his face.
-Then immediately Taunt and repeat until he's defeated.
+While going there, you'll be stopped by Lock and his skeletons.\
+Faster way to deal with him is to Taunt him immediately and Soul Spin in his face on repeat.

-Go inside the building and follow the path to the boss.
-Refer to <code>Damcel in Distress<\code> for learn how to defeat it.
+After defeating him, get inside the building

+[Graveyard - Corridor of Coffins]

+Progress through this area and enter the Burial Chamber.

+[Graveyard - Burial Chamber]

+[Boss Fight - Mega Spider]

+Dodge its attacks and hit its weakspot.
+Charge your combo, and when the spiderlings appear, make a powered up combo and immediately follow it up with a Soul Spin to deal the most damage.
+Blue Souls can also be used but are not ideal.

+After the fight you'll get the **Valentine's Day Door** and the **Laboratory Key** from Sally.

+You'll also get the **Pumpkin King Costume**!

 </details>

 ***

 <details><summary>Chapter 6 - The Doctor's Hunch</summary>

+[Graveyard - Tomb of Tears]

+Go straight to Town Square.

+[Town Square - Fountain Area]

-Go straight to Halloween Town and then the to the Doctor's Lab, on the right of the manhole in which you entered back in Chapter 2.
-Use the key to the door and enter.
+Go to the left to get to the gate to the Laboratory.
+Use the **Laboratory Key** to open it and enter.

+[Doctor's Lab - The Acid Works]

 Go sout, then east.
-Defeat all the enemies and than jump onto a spiral you should see in front of the tube.
-Break the wooden blockade with the Pumpkin King Costume and activate the switch behind it.
-Go on top of the tube to the right to get some souls and to get back to the entrance faster.
-Cross the bridge to start a cutscene with Igor.
+Defeat all the enemies and than jump onto a spiral you should see on top of the tube.
+Break the wooden planks with the Pumpkin King Costume and activate the switch behind it.
+Follow the tube to the left to get back to where you started.
+You'll also find some Souls on the way.

+Go past the gate and talk to Igor.
+Exit the area to get to the Witches' Shop.

+[Town Square - Fountain Area]

-Exit the Doctor's Lab and go to the Witches' Shop to start a fight against Lock's ghosts.
-You can get rid of them faster with a Soul Cycle, without even a worry about the Blue Souls since you're right in front of the Witches' Shop!
+Right outside of the shop you'll start a fight against Shock's ghosts.
+You can get rid of them faster with a Soul Cycle.
+You can replenish Blue Souls to the shop anyway.

-Exit Witches' Shop and go to Corpse Kid in front of the fountain to take the quiz for the biscuits.
-If you're interested in the Golden Pumpkin you can get for perfect score, do not get a perfect score the first time you take the quiz or you won't be able to get it later on.
-Also the first time he'll always have the same questions so you can definitely get ready beforehand to make this easier.
+After the fight, enter the Witches' Shop.

+[Town Square - Witches' Shop]

+Talk to the Witch to the right.
+Then get out of the shop.

+[Town Square - Fountain Area]

+Go near the fountain and talk to Corpse Kid.
+He'll give you the Bone Biscuits if you answer at least 7 out of 10 questions correctly.
+Don't answer to all of them correctly or you won't be able to get a Golden Pumpkin, if you're interested in that.
+Also the first time toy take on the quiz for the Bone Biscuits the questions are always the same.

-Once you get the Bone Biscuits, go back to Igor and talk to him
+Once you get the Bone Biscuits, go back to the Doctor's Lab.

+[Doctor's Lab - The Acid Works]

+Just speak with Igor to give him the Bone Biscuits.

 </details>

 ***

 <details><summary>Chapter 7 - The Lightning Round</summary>

-Even if it true that the Sleeping Soup makes the boss fight against Dr. Finklestein faster, the Secret Chapter is a huge waste of time for just a tiny time save.
-It is not suggested to go for it.
+[Doctor's Lab - The Acid Works]

-Right at the start, go forward a bit and destroy the wooden blockade to your right with the Pumpkin King Costume.
-Destroy the traps to make the next part easier, then go through the electric gates and destroy the debris to make way to the generator.
+Right at the start, go forward a bit and destroy the wooden planks to your right with the Pumpkin King Costume and enter.

+[Doctor's Lab - Power Plant]

+Destroy the trap for later.
+Then go through the electric gates and destroy the debris to make way to the generator.

-Immediately after you destroyed the generator, go south-west to exit the area.
+Immediately after you destroy the generator, go south-west to exit the area.
 Go south, then west and take the elevator that takes you back to the entrance of the area.

+[Doctor's Lab - The Acid Works]

+Now the area will be crawling with Trick and Treats and traps.
 Get to the lab by going north and avoid all the traps and enemies in the area.
 Soul Spin the heads that come out of the Guillotine on top of the stairs to send them back at them rather than just attacking it.

-You can easily dodge the boulders with the dodge trick with the right timing.
-If you are unable to do so, after jumping to the first spiral, if you continue to climb you won't need to jump the next spiral.
-Continue a bit and hid into the door nearby to avoid the incoming boulder.
-After that, jump the spirals and wait inside the doors to avoid the boulders.
-Some of them are blocked by wooden planks that can be destroyed quickly with a Fire Bomb.
+Stay a bit far from theMechanical Teets and hit them to disable them.

+[Doctor's Lab - Runaway Ramp]

+You can dodge the boulders with the dodge trick but it requires some timing.\
+Go through the ramp and hide from then boulders as you go.

 After reaching Lock on top of the ramp, get into the elevator.

 </details>

 ***

 <details><summary>Chapter 8 - Changing Brains</summary>

+[Doctor's Lab - Nightmare Lab]

+[Boss Fight - Dr. Finklestein]

 Of course, we want to be fast here.
 At the start, throw the pieces of brain in front of him so that they drop on the ground right in front or near him.
 Get behind him, destroy the turret to the left, and open his head.
 Then go immediately for the brain piece and throw it at him in front.

 The next part requires you to be fast enough to pull it off.
 Destroy the blade to the right and behind him with a Fire Bombs to give yourself more maneuverability.
 Get behind him, but stand a bit to the left to not be hit by the blade that'll come your way.
 After opening his head, go for the throw before the turrets appear.

 This may take you a fair amount of tries to get it right.
-If it's too complicated, get to Dance Mode as fast as possible by destroying his inventions.
-Rely on it to more easily open his head.
-You'll still get a good enough time.
+If it's too complicated, try to get to Dance Mode as fast as possible by destroying his inventions.
+This will make it easier to open his head at the cost of some time.

+After the fight you'll get the **St. Patrick's Day Door**.

+You'll also get the **Santa Jack Costume**!

 </details>

 ***